truecharts/website/docs/manual/SCALE/guides/scale-inotify.md

 system settings > advanced Settings > sysctl section.

-It Should be noted that adjusting these values will slightly increase ram usage.
+It should be noted that adjusting these values will slightly increase ram usage.

 Good values to start with would be: